IBM/aspera-cli/README.md

 The advantages of using a positional argument instead of an option for the same are that the command line is shorter(no option name, just the position) and the value is clearly mandatory.

-The disadvantage is that it is not possible to define a default value in a config file or environment variable like for options.
+The disadvantage is that it is not possible to define a default value in a configuration file or environment variable like for options.
-Nevertheless, [Extended Values](#extended) syntax is supported, so it is possible to retrieve a value from the config file or environment variable.
+Nevertheless, [Extended Values](#extended) syntax is supported, so it is possible to retrieve a value from the configuration file or environment variable.

 If a Positional Arguments begins with `-`, then either use the `@val:` syntax (see [Extended Values](#extended)), or use the `--` separator (see above).